BugTracker.NET Documentation

 To enable the integration, there are two easy steps:

-1. To connect Subversion to BugTracker.NET's database, you copy and edit a "hook" script:
+1. To connect Subversion to BugTracker.NET's web server.

-2. To connect BugTracker.NET to your Subversion server, edit the following settings in your Web.config.
-You might only need to edit the "SubversionRepositoryUrl" setting.
+2. To connect BugTracker.NET to your Subversion server, edit at least the following settings in your Web.config.
+There are other settings you might need to edit depending on your configuration.
+See Web.config for details.

 When you commit a change, simply type in the BugTracker.NET bug id as the first characters in the checkin comment.
 Subversion will execute the hook script.
-The hook scrit will use the bug id in the comment to associate the checkins with the bug.
+The hook script will use the bug id in the comment to associate the checkins with the bug.
+For example, if your comment is "123 Fixed that bad bug", then when you view bug id 123, you will see a link that will allow you to see exactly what lines of code were changed.

 There are some optional steps you could take to make the integration even nicer.
 If you use the "TortoiseSVN_integration.bat" from the subversion folder to set the Subversion "bugtraq" properties, then instead of having to enter the BugTracker.NET id at the start of each comments, TortoiseSVN displays a control in the upper right. (see screenshots below).
 It will even warn you if you have forgetten to enter a number in the field.